meganforgey/WAR/README.md

 https://www.figma.com/file/xEOarnsGlOitzdXjdmpTAo/War?node-id=0%3A1

 # War
 War is a card game that is typically played by two games.
-Since there are no choices in the game, and all outcomes are random, game designer says that it cannot be considered a game by some definitions.
+Since there are no choices in the game, and all outcomes are random, game designer Greg Costikyan says that it cannot be considered a game by some definitions.

 *Anyway...*